quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

 permalink: /mentalpollution/
 toc: true
 toc_label: "Content"
 excerpt: "Why it is useful to safeguard your brain from cheap entertainment like mass-fantasy fiction."
+header:
+  overlay_image: /images/biblio.jpg
+  overlay_filter: 0.3

 ---
 >In both cases it is all about what people don't read.
 Central books are few; erudition is optional, reading everything at sight is crippling